The Kahuna LM6800 has become known as the best budget chair there is. We put it to the test, and we agree.

 Multiple Program Choices

-There are 6 preset programs to choose from, including the yoga stretch.
+There are 6 preset massage programs to choose from, including the yoga stretch.
 There is also a range of specific body zones to choose from.
 Like Upper Back, Lower Back, Full Back, Lower Body, or Lower Back and Body.

 There are also five massage techniques to choose from; Shiatsu, Kneading, Rolling, Tapping, and a Tapping and Kneading combo.
 All great.
 Great personal adjustments for intensity as well.
-Remote is easy to use.
+The Remote is easy to use.
 All that.

 But that’s not the best part.

 The very best feature is the button that says, “Fixed Spot.”
 This is a button all massage chairs should have, but not very many do.
 When you press this button, the massage chair gods answer your call and focus on that sweet spot.
 You feel “Ooo, that’s the spot!”, you press the magic button, and the rollers concentrate on that area.
 It’s pure magic.